-Around your late forties to early fifties, declining hormones can lead to a reduction in muscle mass and an increase in abdominal fat.
+Around your late forties, very possibly even earlier than that, into your early fifties, declining hormones can lead to a reduction in muscle mass (sarcopenia) and an increase in abdominal fat.
 Excessive cardio training can start to have surprisingly little effect on your weight management: cortisol levels rise, sometimes causing havoc with your sleep patterns, your metabolism and your blood sugar and circulating fat levels.
 Actually, a lesser known secret - cardio is not the way to manage one's weight at any age; newer thinking points to strength training - but more of that when we talk!

 If you are looking for help to navigate the mine field of exercising fads then please get in touch and we can discuss how your exercise plan may need a fresh approach as you head into mid life and beyond.
 Or simply - how to get you started on one!

 Please read below for further details or scroll to the bottom and get in touch for a free consultation.
 And yes I am very happy to train men.

 It is known that post-menopausal women have a higher risk of heart disease, with most heart attacks happening in the 10 years after menopause.

 Alongside good nutrition, working your heart muscle by exercising at a moderate intensity at least 3 times a week, can really help to reduce this risk.
 Even gentle exercise such as walking, swimming or Pilates can help improve heart health as well as joint health and respiratory health.